mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 scope also support uniform scopes.
 There may be significant performance benefits when using uniform scope matrices.

+When using `ThreadGroup` scope matrices, explicit barriers are required only when there are actual cross-thread dependencies, such as when multiple threads contribute to building or modifying the matrix before it is used by other threads.
+The matrix scope semantics handle most synchronization automatically, eliminating the need for barriers between every matrix operation.

 Throughout this document a matrix may be described as having a scope as specified by the `Scope` parameter (e.g. a matrix with `Scope == Thread` is a _matrix with thread scope_).